World Heritage Identification Number: 906

 Dacian Fortresses of the Orastie Mountains: A Testimony to Ancient Civilization

-The Dacian Fortresses of the Orastie Mountains, located in Transylvania, Romania, offer a unique glimpse into the rich history and culture of the ancient Dacian civilization that thrived in the region between the 1st centuries BC and AD.
-Inscribed as a UNESCO World Heritage Site in 1999, these fortresses represent an extraordinary fusion of military and religious architectural techniques and concepts from the classical world and the late European Iron Age.
+The Dacian Fortresses of the Orastie Mountains, located in Transylvania, Romania, offer a unique glimpse into the rich history and culture of the ancient Dacian civilization that thrived in the region from the 1st century BC to the 1st century AD.
+Inscribed as a UNESCO World Heritage Site in 1999, these fortresses represent an extraordinary fusion of military and religious architectural techniques and concepts drawn from the classical world and the late European Iron Age.

 Built in the 1st centuries B.C. and A.D. under Dacian rule, these fortresses show an unusual fusion of military and religious architectural techniques and concepts from the classical world and the late European Iron Age.
 The six defensive works, the nucleus of the Dacian Kingdom, were conquered by the Romans at the beginning of the 2nd century A.D.; their extensive and well-preserved remains stand in spectacular natural surroundings and give a dramatic picture of a vigorous and innovative civilization.